DoSOCSv2/DoSOCSv2/doc/scanners.md

 files also.
 Any license information found in these 'sub-packages' is treated as if it applies to that entire sub-package as if it were a regular file.
 Files in sub-packages are not registered with `dosocs2`.

-#### `dependency_check`

-This scanner uses OWASP Dependency-Check to attempt to identify any [CPE(s)](https://nvd.nist.gov/cpe.cfm) associated with a package.
-It operates at the package level only, and any file-level operations are considered implementation details of Dependency-Check itself.

-As of version 0.10.0, this information is stored as a JSON object in the package comment field (SPDX 2.0 section 3.19).
-Until a field for this information is added to SPDX, or an alternative solution arises, the package comment field **will be overwritten** each time `dependency_check` runs on a package.

-#### `copyright`

-This is the `copyright` agent from FOSSology, it identifies strings that look like copyright declarations. `copyright` stores found copyright strings in the copyright text field at the file level, overwriting that field if it is already populated.
-This agent is a bit heavy-handed--it often produces false positives, so its output should be subject to extra review by a human.

-#### `monk`

-Another adapter for a FOSSology agent. `monk` is a license scanner; it is fast but tends to produce much fewer matches than `nomos`.
-It otherwise operates exactly the same as `nomos`, as far as we are concerned.